MooreKyu/SlimeVR-Tracker-ESP/README.md

 ## CAUTION: this is experimental firmware, use at your own risk

+## Now works only with my fork of SlimeVR-Server: https://github.com/SanyaNya/SlimeVR-Server

 ## What is changed
 * esp8266 overclocked cpu, flash, i2c (tested on wemos d1 mini)
 * bmi160 gyro and accel polling rate now 400hz